Thomas-Gambin/Cinedelice-back/README.md

 # Cinedelices

-**Cinedelices** is a group capstone project completed at the end of our training program.
-Our mission was to create a website where users could browse and create recipes inspired by pop culture (movies, TV series, anime/manga, video games, literature).
+**Cinedelices** is a group project completed at the end of our training program.
+Our mission was to create a website wich users could browse and create recipes inspired by pop culture (movies, TV series, anime/manga, video games, literature).

 ---